Chapel of Our Lady of the Miraculous Medal: Pontifical coronation

 Pope Leo XIII granted the Marian image enshrined within the chapel a Pontifical decree of coronation on 2 March 1897.
 The rite of coronation was executed by the former Archbishop of Paris, Cardinal François-Marie-Benjamin Richard on 26 July 1897.

-Pope Pius XII granted a decree of coronation for a namesake image venerated in the Church of Saint Matthew in Maastricht, Netherlands on 15 March 1956 which later took place on 27 May of the same year.
+Pope Pius XII granted a decree of coronation for an image of Our Lady of the Miraculous Medal venerated in the Church of Saint Matthew in Maastricht, Netherlands on 15 March 1956 which later took place on 27 May of the same year.

 Marian apparitions

 The chapel at Rue du Bac, Paris, is the site of a number of apparitions said to have been experienced by Catherine Labouré.
 It was here on three successive days, while praying, that Saint Vincent de Paul showed her his heart three times in a different colour: